 Tursiops sapiens and many other species and minor variants

-After chimpanzees, dolphins were the next logical step in provolution experiments.
+After chimpanzees, dolphins were the next significant step in the history of provolution.
 They proved to be a major challenge due to their extremely different ways of thinking, but historians of bioengineering agree that the eventual success was the sign that provolution science had left its infancy.

-Several Enhanced Dolphin projects were initiated in the early 2100's c.e., most notably the GeneTEK Baja California project and the Cetacean Transition Consortium in the west Pacific.
+Several Enhanced Dolphin projects were initiated in 250 AT, most notably the GeneTEK Baja California project and the Cetacean Transition Consortium in the west Pacific.
 The main motivations were to get workers, explorers, and guards for the expanding underwater infrastructure (the same as inspired the Merpeople).
 The main problems were lack of manipulating limbs, human voicebox, not to mention the existence of a very alien cognitive space.

-The limb issue was fairly easily solved by adding cybernetic limbs (The CTC approach) or (more tricky) genetically engineering two or four thin manipulator arms that could be folded into slits on the chest (the GeneTEK approach).
+The limb issue was solved in two different ways; by adding cybernetic limbs (The CTC approach) or (more tricky) by genetically engineering two or four thin manipulator arms that could be folded into slits on the chest (the GeneTEK approach).
 In order to communicate with humans the blowhole was adjusted with a larynx, giving them understandable but squeaky human voices; among themselves they preferred to whistle.
 The melon was enhanced with a short-range acoustical lens enabling sonar observation at high resolution at close range.

 As for the mental structure, the researchers attempted to tread lightly, just adding some primate-like operational and linguistic structures to the dolphin mind using implants and later genetic additions.
 It turned out that despite occasional hallucinations and a tendency to forget to use nouns the resulting minds worked quite well.